-Note: Conventional labor force participation rates exclude the incarcerated population, Adjusted participation rates include the incarcerated population in the total population; in other words, incarcerated individuals are included in the denominator of LEPR.
+Note: Conventional labor force participation rates exclude the incarcerated population.
+Adjusted participation rates include the incarcerated population in the total population; in other words, incarcerated individuals are included in the denominator of LFPR.
 In 1978 the white and black categories include Hispanics; in 2007 and 2017 the white and black categories exclude Hispanics.
 Data for labor force and population include individuals 16 and older.
 Data on incarceration are the estimated number of sentenced prisoners under state or federal jurisdiction for all ages.
-However, there is a relatively small number of juvenile prisoners often impaired.
-Individuals who have been incarcerated have fewer employment opportunities and lower rates of employment after release (Holzer 2007a; Mueller-Smith 2015).
-Of course, those who interact with the criminal justice system often have preexisting disadvantages that limit their labor market options.
-But interactions with the criminal justice system can cause labor market deficits: Forgone human capital accumulation, hiring restrictions, higher likelihood of recidivism, and discrimination are some of the primary channels through which these deficits occur.
+However, there is a relatively small number of juvenile prisoners.